-Upon successful completion of 45 hours of credit, teacher candidates should begin the process of gaining admission to the Teacher Education program.
+Upon successful completion of 45 undergraduate hours of credit, teacher candidates should begin the process of gaining admission to the Teacher Education program.
 To gain admittance, the following requirements must be met/fulfilled:

 - 1. Completion of the HLGU Teacher Education Program online-application form (located on the HLGU Education Department webpage), including agreement with the provided confidentiality statement.
 The online application requires submission of the following: - a.
 A recent photograph for identification purposes only (the photo will not be used in the evaluation process for admission), - b.
 A typed letter, demonstrating professional writing skills, to the Teacher Education Committee requesting admittance into the Teacher Education Program.
 This letter should include a brief autobiographical sketch, and an explanation of your desire to become a teacher, - c.
 Favorable recommendation from faculty member outside teacher education (Dispositions Assessment: University Classroom form), - d.
 Favorable recommendation from faculty member in Teacher Education (Dispositions Assessment: University Classroom form), and - e.
-Current Professional Education, and Content Area Grade Point Averages (GPAs) A CGPA of 2.75 or higher on a 4.0 scale in all Professional Education Requirements and Content Area Certification Requirements (some of which may overlap with General Education courses). - Verification of a qualifying ACT Composite score of 20 or verification that all portions of the Missouri General Education Assessment (MoGEA) have been passed in three attempts or less.
-Teacher candidates must seek written permission from the Teacher Education Committee prior to registering for a fourth attempt.
-(Graduate students seeking certification are not required to take the MoGEA.)
+Current Professional Education, and Content Area Grade Point Averages (GPAs) A CGPA of 2.75 or higher on a 4.0 scale in all Professional Education Requirements and Content Area Certification Requirements (some of which may overlap with General Education courses). - Verification of a composite score of 20 on the ACT or a composite score of 458 on the Educational Testing Service (ETS) ParaPro Test Code 1755 in four attempts or less.
+Graduate students seeking certification are not required to take the ETS ParaPro (adopted July 2024). - Favorable recommendation from field experience cooperating teacher completed in HLGU's Field Experience I or II (Dispositions Assessment: Early Clinical Placement form).
+Students transferring credit for Field Experience I or II must supply a favorable recommendation from a cooperating teacher from a previous field experience to the Teacher Education Division.